Monday, September 8th, 2025¶

 Hello world!

-Exercise: Write a function is_prime that takes in a variable n and prints whether or not n is prime.
+Exercise: Write a function called is_prime that takes in a variable n and prints whether or not n is prime.

 In [14]: